collinli2353/pyqt5_practice/README.md

 ### Practice 4
 Constructed a simple GUI with images and QPixmap and a button changing the images in 8 minutes

+### Practice 5
+Constructed a simple GUI with button activating popup box in 10 minutes The types of popup boxes include
+- warning
+- critical
+- question
+- information